Infinit3i/Cyber-Yankee-2025/fullflow.md

 ## Phase 2: Palo Persistence

 - `Ctrl-Z` OR `Ctrl-C` **WILL KILL YOUR SHELL**
-- Once you are in the Palo Alto's bash shell, remember that this shell has limited functionality.
+- Palo Alto Shell has limited functionality
-- **Features like the tab key for autocompletion and the up/down arrow keys won’t work.**
+- **Tab autocompletion and the up/down arrow keys won’t work**
 - The first priority is to establish persistence using a cron job and the pan_os_comm.py script you created earlier.

 1. Start by running some basic enumeration commands to get a sense of your current environment on the machine.